Habaspuri sari: Production and sales

-The Habaspuri saris and other textile products produced by the individual weavers and groups are marketed and sold by the Handlooms, Textiles and Handlooms Department of the Government of Odisha in the government-run stores.
+The Habaspuri saris and other textile products produced by the individual weavers and groups are marketed and sold by the Textiles and Handlooms Department of the Government of Odisha in the government-run stores.

 Documentary

-In November 2023, acclaimed Indian Writer-Director Biswanath Rath's feature documentary project proposal 'Habaspuri Weaving: The Second and Last Death???' got selected in NFDC Film Bazaar Documentary Co-Production Market and was pitched in Film Bazaar Goa held between 20-24 Nov 2023.
+In November 2023, acclaimed Indian writer-director Biswanath Rath's feature documentary project proposal 'Habaspuri Weaving: The Second and Last Death???' got selected in NFDC Film Bazaar Documentary Co-Production Market and was pitched in Film Bazaar Goa held between 20-24 November 2023.
 This documentary is the spiritual successor to Biswanath's acclaimed handloom documentary 'Kotpad Weaving' (on Kotpad Handloom fabrics) and aspires to explore the uniqueness of Habaspuri handloom as well as the issues and challenges faced by Habaspuri weavers from Kalahandi district (Odisha).
-This documentary proposal featured in the list of 12 Documentaries selected by NFDC team (for co-production market) out of 98 International entries.
+This documentary proposal featured in the list of 12 documentaries selected by NFDC team (for co-production market) out of 98 international entries.
 The documentary is scheduled to go on floor in October 2024.

+As part of the National Handloom Day 2026 celebrations, on 7th August 2026, Ritupriya Productions (in association with BnR Films and MNM Entertainment) unveiled the Official Poster of Biswanath's Odia documentary “Habaspuri Weaving: The Second and Last Death ???”.